carpentries-lab/good-enough-practices/episodes/03-software.md

 ### Give functions and variables meaningful names

-both to document their
-purpose and to make the program easier to read.
+Meaningful names for functions and variables document their purpose and make the program generally easy to read.
 As a rule of thumb, the greater the scope of a variable, the more informative its name should be: while it's acceptable to call the counter variable in a loop `i` or `j`, things that are re-used often, such as the major